-We live in unprecedented times and the pandemic has affected the workplace and our personal lives.
+The pandemic has affected the workplace and our personal lives.
 Measures, such as social distancing, are impacting on the way the College operates, and the examinations that it provides.

 In order to continue to deliver examinations during this time, we have been forced to modify some of the examination processes.
 The decisions we have taken are designed to support trainee ophthalmologists’ progress and to reduce disruption as far as is practically possible.